Clinical Externships

 What externship opportunities are available?

-The Externship Department has a wide range of placements, including judicial chambers, government agencies and public interest law firms.
+The Externship Department has a wide range of placements, including judicial chambers, government agencies and public interest law firms, and private law firms.
 A list of externship opportunities in which La Verne Law students have participated in the past is posted on the Externship Information page on TWEN.
 The list is not a comprehensive list of all available externships.
-Students may seek other opportunities; postings may appear on LEO, CaliforniaProbono.org, Idealist, PSJD, and the Arizona Government Honors Handbook.
+Students may seek other opportunities; postings may appear on Handshake, CaliforniaProbono.org, Idealist, among other career websites.

 Each externship unit requires 45 (52 for ABA teach-out) hours of legal work performed under the supervision of a licensed attorney.
 Hours must be completed within the semester or summer session of enrollment.
 Externship work schedules are flexible within reason.
 However, students cannot front load or backload their hours in order to complete the externship in a significantly shorter period than the scheduled term.